Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Reduced order modelling

-\subsection{Reduced Order Modelling}
+\section{Reduced order modelling}

-In this section, we discuss the construction of ROM using proper orthogonal decomposition (POD), a widely used linear dimensionality reduction method to compress the solution manifold and a promising method in the ROM community in the last few decades, particularly with applications in CFD.
+In this section, we present the general framework for non-intrusive data-driven ROMs based on proper orthogonal decomposition (POD) \cite{Tezzele2022}, a popular linear compression method that has been extensively used in the ROM community over recent decades, especially for applications in computational fluid dynamics \cite{rozza2022advanced}. \\

-\subsubsection{Proper Orthogonal Decomposition}
+\subsection{Proper orthogonal decomposition}